WESTERN UNDERGRADUATE EXCHANGE (WUE) FAQ’S

 Which institutions participate in WUE?

 Some 145 state-funded community colleges and universities located in the WICHE region participate in WUE.
-To find out whether or not an institution that you’re interested in participates in WUE, check our website.
-If your destination institution is not listed, then it does not participate in WUE.
+To find out whether or not an institution that you’re interested in participates in WUE, If your destination institution is not listed, then it does not participate in WUE.

 Do private institutions participate in WUE?

 No, not at this time.

 Must a student demonstrate financial need to receive the discounted WUE rate?